HARVARD — Check out what’s new at Harvard Public Library:

 Saturdays, 11 a.m., Storytimes for children aged 3 to 7.
 Teen volunteers lead these fun, drop-in, half-hour storytimes.
 No sign up.

-May 27, Bagels’n’Books Group for sixth-graders; 4 to 4:45 p.m.
-The book is “The Falconer’s Malteser: A Diamond Brothers Mystery,” by Anthony Horowitz.
+April 15, Bagels’n’Books Group for fifth-graders; April 29, Bagels’n’Books Group for sixth-graders; 4 to 4:45 p.m.
+The fifth-grade book is “Castaways of the Flying Dutchman,” by Brian Jacques.
+The sixth-grade book is “The Falconer’s Malteser: A Diamond Brothers Mystery” by Anthony Horowitz.
 Snacks will be offered.
 Members should read all of the book prior to the meeting.
 Preregister and we’ll request a copy of the book for you.

 The Brown Bag Book Club

 The Brown Bag Book Club is held on the third Wednesday of every month at noon.
 The next meeting will be April in the Elizabeth Turner Room — the anteroom to Volunteers Hall — to discuss “Tolstoy Lied: A Love Story” by Rachel Kadish.
 Bring a lunch and the coffee is on us.
 Drop-ins are welcome.